Visiting Churches in Charleston, SC

 Founded in 1749, the Kahal Kadosh Beth Elohim is one of the oldest Jewish congregations in the U.S. — in fact, it’s the fourth oldest.
 The current structure was built in 1840 in the Greek Revival style that was popular in that decade.

-The Morris Brown A.M.E.
-Church was founded in 1818 but was forced underground in 1822 after one of its clergy members was convicted of planning a slave rebellion.
+The Morris Brown A.M.E. was a Charleston church founded in 1818 but was forced underground in 1822 after one of its clergy members was convicted of planning a slave rebellion.
 The church’s pastor, Morriss Brown, fled to Philadelphia and later became the second bishop of the A.M.E. church there.
 The Morris Brown A.M.E.
 Church was officially revived in 1865 (after the end of the Civil War).

 The Mother Emanuel A.M.E.
 Church was founded in 1791, and the current structure was built in 1891.
 Originally founded in Philadelphia in 1787 by free African Americans, this location of the congregation is the oldest in the South.